DHTMLX/docs-todolist/docs/api/methods/addtask_method.md

 ### Description

-@short: adds a new task into the list
+@short: Adds a new task into the list

 ### Usage